scrabbletank/farhome-rules/monstermanual.md

 |-1/0|0/0|1/0|3/1|1/1|1/0|

 ___
-***Spellcaster.*** This creature is an Arcane (2) caster.
-They have 3 1st level and 1 2nd level spell slot, and a codex with the following spells prepared: _Firebolt, Static Shock, Arcane Blasts, Call Lightning, Combust, Misty Step._
+***Spellcaster.*** This creature is proficient with Arcane (2) spells.
+They are a 2nd level caster with 6 mana and a codex with the following spells prepared: _Firebolt, Static Shock, Arcane Blasts, Call Lightning, Combust, Misty Step._

 **Actions**